karthikviswanathn/karthikviswanathn.github.io/_pages/about.md

-My interdisciplinary journey began with **competitive programming**, progressed through developing machine learning models as a **surveillance analyst** at Goldman Sachs, and was further enriched during my master's studies in **theoretical physics**.
+My interdisciplinary journey began with **competitive programming**, progressed through developing machine learning models as a **surveillance analyst** at Goldman Sachs, and was enriched during my master's in **theoretical physics**.
 My cross-domain exposure has allowed me to transition smoothly across disciplines, enabling meaningful contributions to both practical implementations and theoretical investigations in scientific research.

+**I’m currently seeking research roles in AI interpretability and safety.
+If you feel my background would be a good fit, please feel free to email me.**